-If you do not stable where the drill team practices, you will need to arrange trailing to and from the facility.
+If you do not stable where the drill team practices, you will need to arrange to trail to and from the facility.
 You’ll also need to arrange travel to and from any demonstrations or competitions.
 The costs will be similar to showing a horse.
-You will need to purchase liability insurance, and may need to pay for memberships to any organizations that govern drill team competitions, and there may be a fee for being on the drill team.
+You will need to purchase liability insurance and may need to pay for memberships to any organizations that govern drill team competitions, and there may be a fee for being on the drill team.
 Uniforms and other gear may be provided or you may have to purchase your own.

 Preparing Your Horse

 Your horse will have to be obedient, quiet and good in groups or other horses.
 It will have to be healthy with all of its vaccinations and well groomed.
 The level of training your horse will need to have will depend on the team.
 Some will require that a horse only walk and trot, while others might expect things like sliding stops and half-passes.
 The better trained your horse is, the easier time you will have.

 You will have to commit to a lot of practice time.
 You’ll need to spend time bathing and grooming your horse, just as you would for showing.
 Knowing that this is a team sport, you will have to work well in groups and take coaching and instruction.

 What level riding you will require will depend on the team.
 Some will only require basic riding skills, while others will require that you be able to ride higher level dressage-like movements in the group.

 Your team's performance will be scored on the accuracy with which it performs the drill.
 The judges consider things like timing, speed, accuracy, crowd appeal, horse manners, level of difficulty, the closeness of the horses and synchronization.
 The music and overall presentation also influence the score.
 But, catchy music and spectacular costumes will not make up for sloppy accuracy.
 Many North American drill competitions use the United States Equestrian Drill Association (USEDA) judging criteria.